xmidt-org/parodus/README.md

 - /force-ipv6 -Forcefully connect parodus to ipv6 address (optional argument)

-- /webpa-token -Application to get webpa token (absolute path where that application is present) -optional argument
+- /token-read-script -Script to get webpa auth token for establishing secure connection (absolute path where that script is present) -optional argument

+- /token-acquisition-script -Script to create new auth token for establishing secure connection (absolute path where that script is present) -optional argument

 - /secure-flag - secure flag to switch between http or https (optional argument)